3dkrender/waxcanner/README.md

 const account = 'your_wax_account';
 const date = 'start_date';  // sample format -> '2021-11-09T02:09:54.000'
 ```
-Then you can start de project by:
+Then you can start the project by:
 ```
 > node index.js
 ```